oscar-barlow/CV/ReadMe.md

 # Oscar Barlow

 ## Introduction
-I'm a Tech Lead at [Starling Bank](https://www.starlingbank.com/) in London, a former [Infinity-Worker](https://www.infinityworks.com/), and a [Maker](https://makers.tech/).
-I build and lead a teams of engineers in data-intensive projects.
+I'm a Data Practice Lead covering ML Governance & Ops at [Starling Bank](https://www.starlingbank.com/) in London.
+I design and build systems and teams to solve business problems with data and ML.

 ## Key Achievements
+* Created an 'accessible ML' framework at Starling, increasing the amount of ML models produced by making ML workflow tooling usable by a broader community (data analysts as well as data scientists)
-* Shipped a real-time data platform at Starling, and cultivated a team of streaming data experts
+* Shipped a real-time data platform at Starling; multiplying the number of people who could accomplish work in the data warehouse by 10x.
+Business feedback, "whenever I want data, it's there"
-* Led a 3-person team to migrate a client's on-premise data warehouse to a cloud-based solution
-* Led a team to launch an internal, algorthmic competitive intelligence tool for a retail client
+* Launched an internal, algorthmic competitive intelligence tool for a UK national supermarket, driving price competitiveness and product range decisions
-* Mentored and taught numerous junior and midlevel developers

 ## Technical Skills
 The languages I know and whose ecosystems I'm most familiar with are: